Unleash/unleash-sdk-examples/NodeJS/README.md

 # NodeJS example using ExpressJS

-We will do a simple example for NodeJS using ExpressJS to create a simple web-app.
+In this example we will create a web-app using ExpressJS and connect it with a feature that we will create using the [NodeJS SDK](https://docs.getunleash.io/sdks/node_sdk).

 Before you start make sure you have these tools installed:
 [**Docker**](https://www.docker.com/)